Chapter 12: Unimodal Deities

 Though without organ-based senses themselves, connective deities might participate indirectly in our organ-based sensations when we respond to these sensations connectively, particularly as the sensations set up vibrations in our brains.
 I also imagine that, being sentient, a connective deity could have non-organ-based sensations of its own, which we in turn would not experience explicitly but may experience as a mood, for example.

-Being architective wholes, hierarchical deities emerge from their lower levels.
-Our social hierarchical deities emerge from us as their constituent objects.
-They in turn control us and organize our serial meaning.
+Being architective wholes, hierarchical deities would emerge from their lower levels.
+Our social hierarchical deities would emerge from us as their constituent objects.
+They in turn would control us and organize our serial meaning.
 Thus the deities of many of our religions could be understood as having emerged from our own religious activities.
 Were it not for the human activities by which a hierarchical deity is venerated that deity would not exist - no venerators would mean no deity.
 The religion is the deity, as it were.

 Our religions and their deities are not the only hierarchical deities to have emerged from us - hierarchical deities emerge from our political and economic activities as well.
 Our social hierarchical deities are the self-sustaining institutions we as their members create, and their sentience is reflected in our activities as their members, where these activities would have been different or organized differently in the absence of our membership of their institution.